I think there is too much spawn/too many tadpoles in the pond, should I move some?

 Movement of spawn/tadpoles between ponds is potentially risky and should be avoided; ponds should colonise naturally.

 We do not recommend moving animals or their spawn around because of the threat of unwittingly transferring various diseases and invasive plants.
 In most parts of the UK, amphibians (particularly common frogs and smooth newts) should find their own way to good quality ponds.
 It can take two years or more for a pond to colonise so do not be concerned if your pond is not immediately inundated with amphibians.
-Also, if amphibians don’t arrive of their own accord there may be a reason for this and it may not be appropriate to introduce them artificially.
+Also, if amphibians don’t arrive of their own accord there may be a reason for this.

 What the law says